-In the letters, document fragments, or data dictionary pages, tap and select the assets you want to export to a single package, and then tap Queue For Download.
+In the letters, document fragments, or data dictionary pages, select and select the assets you want to export to a single package, and then select Queue For Download.
 The assets are lined-up for export.

 As required, repeat the above step to add letters, document fragments, and data dictionaries.

 Correspondence Management displays Download Asset(s) dialog with a list of assets in the export list.

 To view the dependencies that are exported, Select Resolve.
 Or skip to the next step.
 Even if you do not select resolve, the dependencies are still exported.